Challenge Cup: History

 The clubs that formed the Northern Union had long been playing in local knock-out cup competitions under the auspices of the Rugby Football Union.
 The rugby union authorities refused to sanction a nationwide tournament, however, fearing that this would inevitably lead to professionalism.
 After the schism of 1895, the northern clubs were free to go ahead, and they started the Northern Rugby Football Union Challenge Cup.
 In 1896 Fattorini's of Bradford were commissioned to manufacture the Challenge Cup at a cost of just £60.
 Fattorini's also supplied three-guineas winners' medals then valued at thirty shillings (£1.50).

 The first competition was held during the 1896–97 season (the second season of the new game), and 52 clubs entered to compete for the trophy.
 The first final was held at Headingley in Leeds, on 24 April 1897.
 Batley defeated St. Helens 10–3 in front of a crowd of 13,492 (see picture).
 The St Helens side did not play in a standardised team jersey.

 The competition was later interrupted by the Great War, although it was held in 1915, when the season that had begun before the war was completed.
 It was then suspended until the end of hostilities.
 Initially, the final tie was held at one of the larger club grounds in the north, however, noting the excitement in Huddersfield that the town's football team were playing at Wembley in the FA Cup Final and the increasing difficulty for any of the rugby league grounds to satisfy spectator demand to see the final tie, the rugby league authorities voted 13–10 to move to the recently built Wembley Stadium in London, aiming to emulate the FA Cup's success and to put the game on the national stage.

 The first final held at Wembley was in 1929 when Wigan beat Dewsbury 13–2 in front of a crowd of 41,500.
+The final was subsequently held at Wembley in 1930 & 31 but switched to Central Park in Wigan in 1932 as Wembley was not booked by the games administrators.

 At the start of the Second World War, rugby league suspended its season immediately, but the Challenge Cup took a single year's break before restarting, on a limited basis and with the support of the authorities, as part of keeping up morale.
 The Challenge Cup finals, which took place in the game's Northern heartland, got big crowds as the game raised money for prisoners of war and for Lord Beaverbrook's armaments programme.